Sao96/Find-me-a-TV/README.md

 There are 3 major components that make FMaT work.
 Although touched on here, details on implementation are contained in a README in each folder respectively.

 ### Web Scrapers
 All TV's are retrieved by web scraping.
 Each store has a special scraper written for it, but the pattern is generally the same.
-Load the search results page, grab the URL of each TV, then open each of them individually and scrape the meta infomration from them.
+Load the search results page, grab the URL of each TV, then open each of them individually and scrape the meta information from them.
 Push the results into a PSQL Database.

 ### Database Query App
 All scraped TV's are pushed into a PSQL database.
 The DB holds a record of a TV's model, price, brand, display size, technology, refresh rate, resolution, and a picture url as well as the actual link to the product page itself.
 A separate backend node app is ran to be able to grant access only to specific queries from the website.